devikashah-DataAnalyst/CustomerIQ-End-to-End-Retail-Behavior-Analytics/README.md

 ## 🛍️ CustomerIQ — Customer Shopping Behavior Analysis

 An end-to-end retail data analytics project built to uncover what drives customer purchasing decisions, loyalty, and revenue across 3,900 transactions.
-This project moves from raw data all the way to an interactive executive dashboard — covering Python-based data preparation, SQL business intelligence in PostgreSQL, and a 4-page Power BI dashboard with custom DAX measures.
+This project moves from raw data all the way to an interactive executive dashboard — covering Python-based data preparation, SQL business intelligence in MySQL, and a 4-page Power BI dashboard with custom DAX measures.

 ---